-Three species trees were estimated in the \BEAST analysis across the 10 independent datasets (Supplemental Fig. S3): ((M. evotis, M. thysanodes), M. keenii) was inferred in five analyses, ((M. keenii, M. thysanodes), M. evotis) was inferred in two analyses, and ((M. evotis, M. keenii), M. thysanodes) was inferred in three analyses.
-Each species tree was highly supported with posterior probabilities close to 1.0 (Supplemental Table S4), and there was nothing to indicate that any of these results were questionable (e.g. observed ESS > 200 in most cases).
+was inferred in three analyses.
+Each species tree was highly supported with posterior probabilities close to 1.0 (Supplementary Table S4 available on Dryad), and there was nothing to indicate that any of these results were questionable (e.g., observed ESS >200 in most cases).
 However, results from the P2C2M demonstrated that most of these loci have a poor fit to the MSCM.
-In extreme cases, none of the loci showed a good fit to the MSCM, and in all cases the number of loci with a demonstrably good fit to the data did not exceed 50% (Supplemental Fig. S3).
+In extreme cases, none of the loci showed a good fit to the MSCM, and in all cases the number of loci with a demonstrably good fit to the data did not exceed 50% (Supplementary Fig. S3 available on Dryad).

-Model selection
+Model Selection

-Results from the model selection analyses indicate that gene flow is an important process to include in demographic analyses of this clade.
-For the smaller model set (81 models), all models with the highest wAIC include gene flow (Figs. 2 and 3; Supplemental Fig. S5).
-While the wAIC of any single model does not exceed 0.25, the sum of the wAIC of the top 8 models is ~0.9, while the rest of the models have very little support (Fig. 2a).
+Results from the model selection analyses indicate that gene flow is an important process to be included in demographic analyses of this clade.
+For the smaller model set (81 models), all models with the highest wAIC include gene flow (Figs. 2 and 3; Supplementary Fig. S5 available on Dryad).
+While the wAIC of any single model does not exceed 0.25, the sum of the wAIC of the top 8 models is ~ 0.9 , while the rest of the models have very little support (Fig. 2a).
 The top two best models served as the basis for a second set of models (320 models total) that incorporate increased complexity of migration history.
 In contrast to results from the initial model set, analysis of the second model set resulted in a single model that contained the vast majority of the total model probability given all the data.
 This model (labeled as model 96b; Fig. 4), has a wAIC score of nearly 1.0.
 Additionally, the second-ranked model has the same topology as the best model and the same parameterization of gene flow between contemporaneous populations, but also includes ancestral migration (model 160b; Fig. 4).
-Thus, results from PHRAPL indicate that divergence with gene flow best describes the demographic history of western long-eared Myotis bats
+Thus, results from PHRAPL indicate that divergence with gene flow best describes the demographic history of western long-eared Myotis bats.